Pitfalls of Central Clearing in the Presence of Systematic Risk

 Date Written: September 14, 2019

-Through the lens of market participants' objective to minimize counterparty risk exposure, we show that central clearing is not the optimal choice in various realistic situations.
-Previous studies suggest that central clearing is beneficial in the presence of a reasonable number of clearing members.
-We show that this is typically not the case by explicitly considering systematic risk in derivative prices.
-Central clearing increases counterparty risk exposure particularly in cases of extreme events, small clearing margins, and directionality (i.e., nonzero net positions) in derivative portfolios.
-Our results are consistent with market participants' reluctance to clear derivative trades in the absence of a clearing obligation and have substantial implications for derivatives market design.
+Through the lens of market participants' objective to minimize counterparty risk, we investigate central clearing in derivatives markets, and its interaction with systematic risk, portfolio directionality, and loss sharing.
+Previous studies suggest that central clearing always reduces counterparty risk for a sufficiently large number of clearing members.
+We show that this is not the case - mostly because of loss sharing.
+Central clearing can increase counterparty risk, particularly during extreme market events, for traders with directional portfolios, and because CCPs mutualize default losses.
+Our results are consistent with the reluctance to clear derivative trades in the absence of a clearing obligation.

 Keywords: Central Clearing, Counterparty Risk, Systematic Risk, OTC markets, Derivatives, Margin

 JEL Classification: G01, G14, G18, G28